Amplitude-Developer-Docs/amplitude-dev-center/docs/data/deprecated-sdks/jre-v3.md

 ---
-id: jre-v3
 title: JRE (v3)
 ---

-Iteratively supports tracking analytics events from JRE programs written in Java (6 and above).
+Amplitude Data supports tracking analytics events from JRE programs written in Java (6 and above).

 In Java, the tracking library exposes a type-safe function for every event in your team’s tracking plan.
 The function’s arguments correspond to the event’s properties and are strongly typed to allow for code completion and compile-time checks.